 It is widely used as a culinary herb for seasoning in many cultures usually as dried leaves, as a paste in oil or simply fresh.
 The flavor tends to increase when cooked.
 The basil plant looks a lot like peppermint to which it is related.
 There are more than 60 varieties of basil, many of which differ somewhat in appearance and taste.
 More than that basil is also considered as a medicinal herb since it is high in vitamins K, A (in the form of carotenoids such as beta-carotene) and vitamin C, manganese, copper, iron and calcium.

-The eugenol in basil qualifies basil as an anti-inflammatory food that can provide you not only with health benefits by lowering uric acid in your body but also to treat symptoms of a gout attack and rheumatoid arthritis.
-If you suffer from gout and are diabetic it also helps lower your blood sugar level.
+The eugenol in basil qualifies basil as an anti-inflammatory food that can provide you not only with health benefits by controlling uric acid in your body but also it may help treat symptoms of a gout attack and rheumatoid arthritis.
+If you suffer from gout and are diabetic it also may help lower your blood sugar level.
 In addition, basil contains large quantities of E-Beta-CaryoPhyllene (BCP) which may be useful in treating gout and arthritis.
 It is effective in blocking the signals that lead to inflammation associated with gout and arthritis.

 I personally add it in my whole wheat pasta.
 Remember basil acts as a natural affinity with tomato since it is an assertive flavor that goes well with other assertive flavors like sun-dried tomatoes, olive oil and roasted peppers in which I also add in my pasta dishes.
 Basil seeds can also be added to meals and salads.
 It is also the main ingredient in pesto sauce which you can mix with your whole wheat pasta dishes.